 Usnavi de la Vega (Anthony Ramos) owns a small grocery store and passionately saves every cent he earns towards his ultimate dream.
 He dreams of leaving New York and setting up his own family business in the Dominican Republic.
-Daily he interacts with many people in Washington Heights, including the beautiful Vanessa (Melissa Barrera), who Usnavi struggles to talk to due to his nerves.
+Daily, he interacts with many people in Washington Heights, including the beautiful Vanessa (Melissa Barrera), whom Usnavi struggles to talk to due to his nerves.
 As Usnavi shares about how he fulfilled his dream, he also shares the story of many others from Washington Heights who have dreams and desires regarding careers, life, and romance.

-For those who are not aware, In The Heights is best classed as a musical with some moments of drama.
+For those who are unaware, In The Heights is best classed as a musical with some moments of drama.
 The musical tracks are certainly a massive highlight for this film, and I loved that musical moments could occur at any time and from anyone on screen.
 Each musical item is fun and highly entertaining.
 I found myself tapping my feet and wanting to applaud some of the songs several times throughout the film.

 As for the plot, I found this to be fun, bright and light-hearted.
-The story is generally relatively basic and moves at a nice pace with never a slow or dull moment on the screen.
+The story is generally relatively basic and moves at a nice pace, with never a slow or dull moment on the screen.
 The lengthy runtime was never noticeable, and the character introduction through song and dance was also solid.
 The film uses an excellent range of bright colours to match its brilliant soundtrack, making it a visually pleasing experience.